Guide for Authors

 - Membrane processes, cell surface proteins and cell-cell interactions

 - Methodological advances, both experimental and theoretical, including databases

 Editorial policyIn general, Editors will seek advice from two or more expert reviewers about the scientific content, biological significance, and clarity of presentation of papers.
 Authors are required to suggest the names, affiliations, and contact information for up to six individuals who could serve as referees and indicate their specific areas of scientific expertise.
 Suggested referees should be established scientists with expertise in the field of the paper.
-People who have a potential conflict of interest, such as recent collaborators, close colleagues at your academic institution, personal friends or family members, must not be suggested as referees.
+Members of the Editorial Board of JMB must not be suggested as referees as well as people who have a potential conflict of interest, such as recent collaborators, close colleagues at your academic institution, personal friends or family members.
 If a revision of the manuscript is required, authors will be provided with the comments of the reviewers and specific instructions from the Editor handling the manuscript.